weiserlab/ambuj/cs4222_assignment3a.md

 ![Link Measurement](assign3a_img2.jpg)

 Put the receiver and the sender at line-of-sight (no obstacle) and observe how RSSI and packet reception ratio changes (# of packet received in 10 sec. / # of transmitted in 10 sec.) when you change the distance between them from 1m to 30m.
-Report your results using two graphs similar to the graphs shown below (RSSI vs distance and loss ratio vs distance).
+Report your results using two graphs similar to the graphs shown below (RSSI vs distance and packet loss ratio vs distance).

 Repeat the experiments in other environments and different placement of receiver but keeping line-of-sight and no obstacle between transmitter and receiver.
 Discuss your measurements in your report.